 (These models are available on marketplaces at the time of writing, perhaps not all of them will be in stock later).

 Comparison table: Top-3 Corner Hot Tubs

-To choose the top three models, we researched more than 20 different corner hot tubs.
-Through personal interviews, review research, and wet tests, we figured out exactly what criteria are important and how to choose a corner hot tub (we’ll talk about that next).
+To choose the top three models, we researched more than different hot tub brands.
+Through personal interviews, review research, and wet tests, we figured out exactly what criteria are important and how to choose a corner spa (we’ll talk about that next).

 For now, in the table, we have provided a brief overview of these models.
 If you want to know more about each of them along with the pros and cons, you can go to a detailed review.

 |Type: Plug & Play

 Warranty: 5-year shell, 1-year parts, and 90 days labor

 Best fit for those who are suffering from back and knees pain and need a powerful massage